Who Is Supposed To Send The Contract – the Influencer or the Brand?

 Can You Negotiate The Contract Terms In A Brand’s Contract?

-So to summarize in this article what we’ve gone over in this article, if you’re negotiating with brands and signing contracts you need to:
+So to summarize what we’ve gone over in this article, these are things to remember if you’re negotiating with brands and signing Creator or Influencer contracts:

 1. It’s important to sign a contract to protect yourself and your business.